amar-jay/nebula/doc/source/gazebo_simulation.rst

 ---------------------

 The Gazebo simulation includes a downward-facing camera mounted on the drone.
-This camera is configured in the drone's SDF (Simulation Description Format) file, which can be found in the ``ardupilot_gazebo/models/iris`` directory.
-You can check it out `here <https://github.com/amar-jay/gazebo_sitl/blob/main/models/gimbal_small_1d/model.sdf>`_.
+This camera is configured in the drone's SDF (Simulation Description Format) file, which can be found in the :c:`ardupilot_gazebo/models/iris <https://github.com/amar-jay/gazebo_sitl/blob/main/models/iris_with_gimbal/model.sdf>` directory.
-You can modify the camera parameters such as resolution, field of view, and update rate in the SDF file to suit your requirements.
+You can modify the camera parameters such as resolution, field of view, and update rate in the :c:`ardupilot_gazebo/models/gimbal_small_1d <https://github.com/amar-jay/gazebo_sitl/blob/main/models/gimbal_small_1d/model.sdf#L112>` directory.
 There is no need to modify the code anywhere else it will able to pick up the changes automatically and work seamlessly in the Nebula project.

 .. warning::